adobe/alloy-samples/ajo/proposition-interaction-tracking/README.md

 ### Proposition interactions are automatically collected

-Notice how `interact` events are automatically collected whenever a DOM element on the page is clicked -- if that DOM element is part of a proposition that was rendered.
+Notice how `interact` events are automatically collected whenever a DOM element on the page is clicked -- if that DOM element is part of an experience that was rendered.

 <img src="../../.assets/with-offers-movies-clicks.gif" alt="drawing" width="800"/>